rdkit/rdkit/Contrib/mmpa/README.txt

 python cansmirks.py <SMIRKS_FILE >SMIRKS_OUTPUT_FILE

 Example command:
-python cansmirk.py <sample_smirks.txt >sample_cansmirks.txt
+python cansmirk.py <data/sample_smirks.txt >data/sample_cansmirks.txt

 Format of SMIRKS_FILE: SMIRKS ID <space or comma separated>
-See sample_smirks.txt for an example input file
+See data/sample_smirks.txt for an example input file

 Format of output: CANONICALISED_SMIRKS ID
-See sample_cansmirks.txt for an example output file
+See data/sample_cansmirks.txt for an example output file

 Note: The script will NOT deal with SMARTS characters, so the SMIRKS must contain valid SMILES for left and right hand sides.